ofZach/ofDocs/chapter6.md

 	ofMesh myMesh;

 We are going to start by deciding with type of Primitive mode you want.
-This means how you want to group your vertex.
+This means how you want to group our vertex.
 The most frequent and common is triangles.
 Because they are flexible and could be arrange in any type and shape.
 Just like we learn in chapter 4 when we see how circles are made.
 So let's start by making a 640x480 rectangle using 6 vertexes grouped inside 2 triangles.

 ~~~~{.cpp}